perebaj/jjhandbook/work/tino.md

 This tool seems to cure a lot of side problems related to software development using different language versions.
 You can set up a box, this box uses the desired version, and inside of this box, you install your dependencies and run your code.

 For Golang, I think that ASDF it's enough to manage versions, but for multiple Python projects, I am not sure if for each project the language creates an isolated environment, where each one has its dependencies.

+## Makefile

+Probably the starting point of a Developer in a new repository. **This file must be builded to provide a smooth and easy flow.** Otherwise, you can be expected that the left of the project will be a mess.

+My golden rules:

+    Create a `make help` to print all the Public targets, so the user can see what is available and just choose what is better for him/her.

+    dev/
+        This command should be used as a prefix to all the commands that set up some container or environment tool to run the project.

+    Env: If some variable is needed to start to play, put it on the docs, if there exists some `.example` file, make it easy for the developer to copy and paste.

+    tests & integration tests: Must be a rule, to run those tests in a different environment, using docker and if you want, just say what specific test case you want to run.

+## Layers and frameworks

+Layers over layers.
+This is the reality of software development that uses these fancy patterns, like hexagonal, clean, and others...
+But sometimes it provides more complexity than the solution itself, it's hard to understand and maintain all the layers.